 This post might be filed with "Epically horrible travel days', or a day in the life of Tour manager Brian Hinman and Operations Manager Curt Hancock, what we will do to get to a concert, or Thank God this isn't happening during Christmas (fingers crossed.)

-On Wednesday we had a good time performing at Christ Presbuyterian Chuch in Canton, Ohio, The next day Thursday, we drove to Ft.
-Wayne, Indiana to perform in the First Presbyterian Church.
-Our Board member Elaine Snyder comes from Fort Wayne and had flown there to accompany her 97 year old aunt Zenda Bateman (a fan of ours..) to the concert, along with brother Kenton, and cousin Amy.
+On Wednesday we had a good time performing at Christ Presbyterian Church in Canton, Ohio.
+The next day—Thursday—we drove to Ft.
+Wayne, Indiana, to perform in the First Presbyterian Church.
+Our Board member Elaine Snyder comes from Fort Wayne and had flown there to accompany her 97-year-old aunt Zenda Bateman (a fan of ours) to the concert, along with brother Kenton, and cousin Amy.
 We're always happy to be in the heartland, where so many of us come from, and to meet the families of our staff, board, and fellow singers when they turn up.
 That was all very lovely indeed.
-The following day looked to be an odd but uneventual trajectory from Fort Wayne to Providence from which we would run out to Westerly, RI the next day for a 6pm concert.
+The following day looked to be an odd but uneventful trajectory from Fort Wayne to Providence from which we would run out to Westerly, RI the next day for a 6pm concert.
 We'll just let you read Curt Hancock's report in his typically (and much appreciated) phlegmatic voice: